jzerbe/jzerbe.github.com/_posts/2013-07-06-update-snapdragon-8655-mdp-to-android-2.3.3.md

 [firmware updates](https://store.bsquare.com/doc_download/) at the end of Feburary 2013.
 Now that I want to start using this device on a day-to-day basis, I figured I would give the now ancient Gingerbread (API level 10) a try;
-hell, it's better than the installed Froyo (API level 8).
+hell, it\'s better than the installed Froyo (API level 8).

 [8655MDP_Gingerbread_Update.201107131.zip](https://docs.google.com/file/d/0B0yT30uCaFvvWnh4ZFZ5YzRvN3c/edit?usp=sharing)